alcor-lab/Help-System/README.md

 # Help-System

 ## Installation
+1) downloade the repository
+2) create "\model" folder in the repository
-after downloading the repository download the content of this folder and place it in the /model folder. https://drive.google.com/drive/folders/1aSM6h17ZQYegrOA8IK_qw2eN_nF4rOWV?usp=sharing
+4) download the network files from this link and place it in the "\model" folder. https://drive.google.com/drive/folders/1aSM6h17ZQYegrOA8IK_qw2eN_nF4rOWV?usp=sharing

 ## Usage and functions